capytaine/capytaine/docs/user_manual/post_pro.rst

 angular frequency.

-The potential, the pressure and the velocity in the rest of the fluid can be computed in post-processing as described in :doc:`post_pro`.
+The potential, the pressure and the velocity in the rest of the fluid can be computed in post-processing as described below.

 When using the indirect boundary integral equation (by default), the result object with details also contains the distribution of sources :math:`\sigma` on